x-zb/Counter-GAP/README.md

 The implementation of coreference resolution models in `coref/` are directly copied from [BERT and SpanBERT for Coreference Resolution](https://github.com/mandarjoshi90/coref) with minor changes in `coref/gap_to_jsonlines.py`.

 ## Debiased Models
-You can download our aCDA/nCDA-debiased BERT/SpanBERT checkpoints from the follwoing links (checkpoints fine-tuned on the original training set can be downloaded from the link in `coref/`):
+You can download our aCDA/nCDA-debiased BERT/SpanBERT checkpoints from the follwoing links (checkpoints fine-tuned on the original OntoNotes training set can be downloaded from the link in `coref/`):

 |                | aCDA-debiased | nCDA-debiased |
 | -------------  |:-------------:| -------------:|